- Club name: Werder Bremen

 By Public Transportation

-You read that right, you can travel via ship to the Weserstadion as well, for example from the city centre.
+You can travel via ship to the Weserstadion as well, for example from the city centre.
 Check the ferry companies home page for more information.

 The Weserstadion is located around two miles away from the main station and merits a walk which will take you through the city center and the Osterdeich, a street that is laced with pubs and bars.